lrondanini/swayjs/README.md

 }
 ```

 Of course, you can get as fancy as you need with validators.
-It supports OR and nested objects:

 ```js
 export class PostDetails  {